• Skip to primary navigation

 What are the disadvantages of risk diversification?

-The major disadvantages surrounding risk diversification is what we call over-diversification.
+The major disadvantage surrounding risk diversification is what we call over-diversification.
 Although there are literally thousands of options to choose from, it is still important that you make the right choice, and playing it too safe by overspreading your investment could ruin your returns.
 Therefore, over-diversification would not allow any of your investments to make a significant impact.
 Instead, it would behave more like an index fund.

 What are the benefits of risk diversification?